bitterjug/kashana/docs/elm-notes.rst

 Do we need to send a token, or hash, with each edit to say what we're awaiting?
 Like a sliding window protocol, we're awaiting an Ack for edit 36, etc.?

+Or maybe at least send he field id.
+At the moment we use cases in the Message type for updates to any of the fields.
+But this duplicates the structure of the record in the message type which is probably redundant.
+And in any case we have a second record which is a version of the original record with the editable fields replaced with field.
+How about an abstraction something like a django form which comprises a dictionary of field names and the corresponding field object?
+Then we could probably simplify handling of the update messages AND the Saved message passing the field name around as an extra parameter.
+- It introduces a new failure case where we get a string that doesn't correspond to one of our actual fields.
+But it might end up with less code.

 What is the model for Result
 -----------------------------